 Of course, the plants only work in areas where there is spring, which is how it works in the temperate parts of the northern hemisphere, where Christianity (and Christian tradition) first took root.
 But the story-telling and the buns apply anywhere.

 Easter is not the celebration of the Easter Bunny, a character who seems to have multiplied like, well, a rabbit, in today's era when some folks would rather worship inclusiveness than the real God.
 (By the way: bunnies make poor pets for most little kids.)
 Easter is not just a good excuse for a spring break from school, nor is it just a good time to start the baseball season.
-Easter is not about the Easter Egg, though the Egg is a cherished Christian tradition, especially in Eastern Europe.
+Easter is not about the Easter Egg, though the decorative Egg is a cherished Christian tradition and work of art, especially in Eastern Europe.
 The egg is a symbol of new life which awaits its time to burst its shell and come out.